Yaroslav Yurchyshyn, the Executive Director of TI Ukraine

 For more than three years, the only outcome of the Prosecutor’s Office and their fight against corruption was the information provided by Yurii Lutsenko (http://bit.ly/2p8OsLk) on the confiscation to the state budget of $1.5 billion owned by the ex-president Yanukovych or his counterparts.
 Unfortunately, this information cannot be considered as a reliable material (http://bit.ly/2pbIuuc), and the judgment has not been shared with the public in a month.

 On the contrary, when Yurii Lutsenko was appointed as the Prosecutor General, the office has closed the proceedings in criminal cases dealing with illicit enrichment of the ex-minister of the Ecology and Natural Resources of Ukraine, Mykhola Zlochevskiy.
-Also, there are no results achieved by NABU which assisted prosecutors in the arrest of nearly $ 23 million, and hold on the account of Mr. Zlochevskyi in London (http://bit.ly/2jgTWUM).
+Also, there are no results achieved by NABU which assisted prosecutors in the seizure of nearly $ 23 million, and hold on the account of Mr. Zlochevskyi in London (http://bit.ly/2jgTWUM).

 In early March 2017, the list of individuals to whom the European Union has applied personal sanctions includes one of the Yanukovych counterparts, Yurii Ivaniushchenko.
 The Prosecutor General’s Office did not comment it.
-Also, we cannot follow the source and the destiny of more than $100 million owned by Yurii Ivaniushchenko arrested in different jurisdictions of Europe (http://bit.ly/2qI9IJ7).
+Also, we cannot follow the source and the destiny of more than $100 million owned by Yurii Ivaniushchenko seized in different jurisdictions of Europe (http://bit.ly/2qI9IJ7).

 The proceedings of the «Boiko oil rigs» were considered as the proceedings of the “Katsuba oil rigs”, and right now it is not possible to say who is the organizer of this corrupt scheme.
 Oleksandr Katsuba, a former deputy chairman of “Naftogaz Ukraine” was released after eight months in jail and conducted a plea agreement.